The Complete Ella Fitzgerald Song Books

-They are considered a cornerstone of 20th century recorded popular music, and as a whole, represent some of the finest interpretations of the greater part of the musical canon known as the Great American Songbook.
+Considered a cornerstone of 20th-century recorded popular music, they collectively represent some of the finest interpretations of the greater part of the musical canon known as the Great American Songbook.
+Verve Records reissued the eight albums in an expansive 1994 box set compilation, which won the 1995 Grammy for Best Historical Recording.

-The New York Times columnist Frank Rich was moved to write a few days after Fitzgerald's death that in the Song Book series, she "performed a cultural transaction as extraordinary as Elvis's contemporaneous integration of white and African-American soul."
+Following Fitzgerald's death, The New York Times columnist Frank Rich was moved to write that the Song Book series "performed a cultural transaction as extraordinary as Elvis's contemporaneous integration of white and African-American soul."

-Here was a black woman popularizing urban songs often written by immigrant Jews to a national audience of predominantly white Christians.
-As Ira Gershwin said, in the line quoted in every obituary: "I never knew how good our songs were until I heard Ella Fitzgerald sing them."
-Most of the rest of us didn't know, either.
-By the time she had gone through the entire canon, songs that had been pigeonholed as show tunes or jazz novelties or faded relics of Tin Pan Alley had become American classical music, the property and pride of everyone."

 Frank Sinatra was moved out of respect for Fitzgerald to block Capitol from re-releasing his own albums in a similar, single composer vein.

-Verve reissued the eight albums in 1994 in this expansive boxset, which won the 1995 Grammy for Best Historical Recording.